Article hero image

 Say you really need that renovation or you’ve put off your wedding long enough that your in-laws are on the verge of cutting you out of the family before you’ve technically even joined it.
 If that’s the case, you’d be wise to put your tax return into a savings account.
 And not just any account: you need a high-interest savings account.

-One of the benefits to consumers of the last year of interest rate hikes is that some savings accounts now offer exceptional interest rates.
-Our high-interest savings portfolio, for example, currently has a yield over 4%.
-And our Cash account has an interest rate of 4% if you invest $100K with us.
+One of the benefits to consumers of the last year of interest rate hikes is that some savings accounts now offer exceptional interest rates, often 4% or higher.
 It’s not quite what you can expect to make in the market, but there’s little to no risk.
 And it’s a ton better than letting money sit in an interest-free chequing account — or around the neck of your favourite ferret.

 Wealthsimple uses technology and smart, friendly humans to help you grow and manage your money.
 Invest, save, trade, and even do your taxes in a better, simpler way.